Stochastic billiards with Markovian reflections in generalized parabolic domains: Markov chains on a half-strip

 \end{description}

-The non-confinement condition~\eqref{ass:non-confinement} often follows from suitable irreducibility or non-degeneracy assumptions.
+The non-confinement condition~\eqref{ass:non-confinement} follows from suitable irreducibility or non-degeneracy assumptions (see e.g.~\cite[\S 3.3]{MenPopWad16}).
 Condition~\eqref{ass:moments} includes boundedness of $p$th moments in the $\RP$~coordinate for $X_n\geq x_B$.
-While the simplest case is when $x_B=0$ and~\eqref{BCp} holds everywhere, it is important for our application to stochastic billiards to permit the case where~\eqref{BCp} holds only on $\{ X_n \geq x_B\}$, and demand only~\eqref{eq:q-bound} elsewhere.
+While the simplest case is when $x_B=0$ and~\eqref{eq:lamperti-p-moments} holds everywhere, it is important for our application to stochastic billiards to permit the case where~\eqref{eq:lamperti-p-moments} holds on $\{ X_n \geq x_B\}$, and elsewhere demand only~\eqref{eq:q-bound} for some $q \in (0,p)$.

 We next formulate a condition that says~$\eta_n$ is \emph{asymptotically Markovian} for large~$X_n$.
 This will entail a limiting kernel on~$S$.
 Recall that a probability measure~$\nu \in \cP(S)$ is \emph{invariant} for a Markov kernel~$\cK$ on $(S,d_S)$~if